 Visually the issue is hit an miss for me and a lot of that’s my continuing dislike of Billy Tan’s depiction of Hal.
 While Venditti’s dialogue between Jim and Hal are the strongest part of the issue for me, the art accompanying those moments were by far the weakest part of the issue.
 Not everything from a visual sense is bad here, though, and the action sequences look very lively and the pages burst with color and action.
 Kudos to Alex Sinclair and Tony Avina for their great coloring work which greatly helped bring Tan and Vicente Cifuentes’ work to life.
 Cifuentes and Tan’s styles mesh well enough together that the transition between their contributions flow pretty well.

-Green Lantern #50 brings a showdown of sorts between Hal Jordan and his former self, and while there isn't necessarily a dramatic conclusion to their conflict the struggle does serve as a way to reveal that the prolonged exposure to Krona's gauntlet is not without its side effects.
-Robert Venditti's great dialogue and personal approach to recent events in the series are the issue's high points, as are the spectacular visuals when Hal and Parallax thrown down arms.
-Four out of five lanterns.
+Green Lantern #50 brings a showdown of sorts between Hal Jordan and his former self, and while there isn’t necessarily a dramatic conclusion to their conflict the struggle does serve as a way to reveal that the prolonged exposure to Krona’s gauntlet is not without its side effects.
+Robert Venditti’s great dialogue and personal approach to recent events in the series are the issue’s high points, as are the spectacular visuals when Hal and Parallax thrown down arms.
+Eight out of ten lanterns.